 BMW motorcycle spoke tools

-The top spoke tool is commonly seen and it is nearly worthless.
-It will only grab the nipple on two corners and the soft brass nipples used on BMW spokes will easily distort.
-The middle tool is by Matra and it grabs on three corners.
+The top spoke tool is common, and it it worthless.
+It will only grab the nipple on two corners, and the soft brass nipples used on BMW spokes will easily distort.
+The middle tool is by Matra, and it grabs on three corners.
 It is far better, but I think that it is hard to find.
 The lower tool is homemade and works very well.
 It is just a modified screwdriver.
 The cut in the middle is to clear the spoke.
-Be sure to grind the tip to exactly fit in the nipple slot.
+Be sure to grind the tip to percisely fit in the nipple slot.
 One can tighten a nipple enough with this tool to do the complete job.
 Don’t waste your time finding a spoke wrench.

 The 1970-71 /5 spokes that broke and the fix

-In 1970, with the advent of the /5, BMW changed the spoke method and a serious problem developed.
-They eliminated the small bushings, used on the /2’s, that the head of the spoke fit into.
+In 1970, with the advent of the /5, BMW changed the spoke method, and a serious problem developed.
+They eliminated the small bushings, used on the /2’s, into which the head of the spoke fit.
 BMW used the same spoke design.

 This meant that those shoulders had to dig into the aluminum hub and seat themselves.
 The shoulders I am talking about are about one mm in size.
 The symptom was that after some miles, the head of the spoke broke off and sometimes got between the rear end and the hub and gouged the metal.
-The damage wasn’t usually as visible on the rear end, as on the wheel hub.
+The damage wasn’t usually as visible on the final drive, as on the wheel hub.
 It was rumored that sometimes the spoke would poke a hole into the inner tube, resulting in a flat tire.
 BMW had tape around the rim to protect the tube from spokes, and so I never saw that problem.
 We found either that customers would hear, or feel the grinding, or we would find a loose spoke during regular service.
-I never saw more than one or two broken at one time so the rim didn’t quite go out of true or get loose.
+I never saw more than one or two broken at one time.
 We would just replace them.
 Sometimes they would break again soon, puzzling us greatly.
 Butler and Smith either sent out a service bulletin or told us in person about the fix.

-When the spokes were made, the shoulders were not exactly of even height.
-When the spoke was tightened, more pressure was put on one shoulder than the other.
-This “cocked” the head of the spoke off to one side and it eventually snapped off.
+When the spokes were made, the shoulders were not precisely of even height.
+When the spoke got tightened, more pressure would be on one shoulder than the other.
+This “cocked” the head of the spoke off to one side, and it eventually snapped off.
 BMW recommended that each spoke head should be “set” with a hammer and pin punch.
 This drove the shoulders into the aluminum hub and seated both shoulders.
-A good whack to a tight spoke would often loosen it a bit and be retightening would finish the job.
-Often, putting the spoke shoulders into the old holes wasn’t enough, they needed to be “set.”
+A good whack to a tight spoke would often loosen it a bit, and retightening would finish the job.
+Often, putting the spoke shoulders into the old holes wasn’t enough; they needed to be “set.”
 This put a heavy burden on the mechanic.
 The wheel had to be laced, tightened a bit, then “set,” fully tightened and then trued.
-Once, I finished the whole wheel and then remembered to “set” it.
-I had to almost start all over as the rim was as loose as a goose.

 In 72, they changed the spoke to have only a vestigial shoulder.
-They were no more than a few thousands in height, just enough to set with normal spoke tension and without a whack.
-They worked and we didn’t see any break.
-The tiny shoulder is just enough to keep it from spinning, but not enough to cock it to one side.
-We would still set them and they would loosen slightly.
-I consider it prudent to always set the spokes.
+They were no more than a few thousands in height, just enough to set with normal spoke tension.
+The tiny shoulder is just sufficient to keep it from spinning, but not enough to cock it to one side.
+We would still set them, and they would loosen slightly.
+I consider it prudent always to set the spokes.